ardent-development/Titanium-49/README.md

 # Titanium-49

-Capture your TI-89 Titanium's screen and send keypresses from your computer with this Raspberry Pi Pico W-based device.
+Capture your TI-89 Titanium's screen and send keypresses from your computer with this Raspberry Pi Pico (W)-based device.

 At the moment this project is fairly bespoke and cannot transfer programs, apps, or upgrade the OS.
 It can *only* remotely control the calculator and capture screenshots.
 [As of the latest commit, this functionality is still WIP.]